kngwyu/rlpy3/doc/make_agent.rst

 Additional Information
 ----------------------

 * As always, the agent can log messages using ``self.logger.info(<str>)``, see the Python ``logger`` documentation

 * You should log values assigned to custom parameters when ``__init__()`` is called.

-* See :class:`~rlpy.agents.Agent.Agent` for functions provided by the superclass.
+* See :class:`~rlpy.agents.agent.Agent` for functions provided by the superclass.

 Example: Creating the ``SARSA0`` Agent
 --------------------------------------
 In this example, we will create the standard SARSA learning agent (without eligibility traces (ie the λ parameter= 0 always)).
 This algorithm first computes the Temporal Difference Error, essentially the difference between the prediction under the current value function and what was actually observed
 (see e.g. `Sutton and Barto's *Reinforcement Learning* (1998) <http://webdocs.cs.ualberta.ca/~sutton/book/ebook/node60.html>`_
 or `Wikipedia <http://en.wikipedia.org/wiki/Temporal_difference_learning>`_).
 It then updates the representation by summing the current function with this TD error, weighted by a factor called the *learning rate*.